 Who will be helping families?

-After parents/caregivers sign up, we will match them to a teacher based on what they'd like to accomplish, their learner’s age, strengths and challenges, and the educational/at-home learning related challenges and opportunities.
+After a parent/caregiver signs up, we will match them to a teacher based on their family's goals, their learner’s age, strengths and challenges, and the educational/at-home learning related challenges and opportunities.
 Different educators have different approaches and areas of specialty so we will work hard to find the right person who can achieve the best results for families.
 While we’ll work hard to get a successful match on the first try- parents are the best judge of what works best for them.
 If parents start the process and feel it isn't a good fit, they may switch to a different educator or specialist.

 Who are the educators and specialists?